 You can also purchase bonus points without applying for a tag.
 This requires a non-refundable $10 application fee for each bonus point only application, and the purchase of a hunting license.

-The tag hunt process is administered by Wildlife Administrative Services.
-If you have questions about a tag or your online application, please contact them at Wildlife Administrative Services Office, 1-800-576-1020 or (775) 423-7577.
+The big game tag draw process is administered by Wildlife Administrative Services.
+If you have questions about a tag or your online application, please contact them at Wildlife Administrative Services Office, 1-800-576-1020.